-Carpenter ants are rather large ants of the genus Campontus, usually ranging from half an inch to an inch in length.
+Carpenter ants are big, black ants of the genus Campontus, usually ranging from half an inch to an inch in length.
 They're common pests in the Dallas - Fort Worth area and throughout Texas.

 Carpenter ants are usually described by customers as "big, black ants," but a few species are black and red or black and yellow.
 They are highly social insects whose colonies can become quite large and have a well-organized division of labor.